County Limerick: Sport

 Rugby union is popular in the county.
 Some of Ireland's most celebrated teams are situated in the city; Garryowen, Shannon, Old Crescent, Young Munster and UL Bohemians.
+Bruff RFC, another AIL team, are located near the village of Bruff in the south of the county.
 Thomond Park is the home of the Munster Rugby team, who enjoy enthusiastic support throughout the county.

 Gaelic Athletic Association (GAA) games are more popular in the parts outside of the city.
 Hurling is popular in east, mid and south Limerick.
 Limerick GAA board plays its home games at the Gaelic Grounds in the city.
-The county hurling team has won the All-Ireland Senior Hurling Championship ten times, the last in 2021.
+The county hurling team has won the All-Ireland Senior Hurling Championship twelve times, the last in 2023.
 The county has also won 20 Munster Championships, last in 2019 and 12 National Hurling Leagues, the last success coming in 2019.
 The Limerick Senior Hurling Championship is also one of the strongest club championships in the country.
 Historically it has been dominated by two clubs, Ahane and Patrickswell.
 Clubs from the county have won the Munster Senior Club Championship six times, with Na Piarsaigh becoming the first team from the county to win the All-Ireland Senior Club hurling final when they beat Cushendall of Antrim 2–25 to 2–14 on 17 March 2016.

 The other GAA sport of Gaelic football is more popular in west Limerick, particularly along the Shannon Estuary west of Askeaton and along the Kerry border.
 There are also football strongholds in the southeast of the county and on the eastern edges of the city.
-Although one of the strongest teams in the country during the early years of the GAA, the game in the county was overshadowed by hurling throughout the 20th century and its last success in the All-Ireland Senior Football Championship, the Sam Maguire Trophy, was in 1896.
+Although one of the strongest teams in the country during the early years of the GAA, the game in the county was overshadowed by hurling throughout the 20th century and its last success in the All-Ireland Senior Football Championship, was in 1896.
 However, Limerick footballers have seen a reversal of fortunes in recent years and contested successive Munster Senior Football Championship finals in 2003 and 2004.

-Limerick FC play in the FAI Premier Division, the first tier of Irish soccer.
+Treaty United play in the FAI First Division, the second tier of Irish soccer.
 The club has won the Premier Division twice in 1960 and 1980.
 They have also won the FAI Cup twice in 1971 and 1982.
 They currently play in the Markets Field.

 The city also has one of Ireland's two 50 m swimming pools, at the University of Limerick Sports Arena, as well as one of Ireland's top basketball teams, the UL Eagles.
 The team plays in the Irish Premier League.
 Their home is also at the University Campus.

 Limerick is also the hometown of WBO World Middleweight boxing Champion Andy Lee, who defeated Matt Korobov on 13 December 2014, in Las Vegas.
 He became the first Irishman to win a world title on American soil since 1934.